Housing Assistance Plan & Procedures

 It is the policy of the Citrus County Rehabilitation Program to:

-a. that property owners hold the primary responsibility for maintaining their property and personal finances;
+- that property owners hold the primary responsibility for maintaining their property and personal finances; and

 4. Assure that no member of the Congress of the United States, the Citizen Advisory Task Force, or the Citrus County Board of County Commissioners (BOCC) shall share in proceeds or benefits of CDBG-DR funded rehabilitation work.